Mission, Vision, Values

 Trustees are all members of the local community who donate their time in service of the health system.
 Members

 serve a three-year term and may be reappointed for a second term.
 Ron Secrist has been Foundation president since 2002.
 Prior to joining BCH, Ron served as Boulder City Manager earning an outstanding reputation for his leadership in the community, communication skills, high energy and enthusiasm.
 Ron's 30-year career in city government also includes posts in Champaign, Illinois; Chapel Hill, North Carolina; and Blacksburg, Virginia.

 The Foundation works closely with and strongly supports the efforts the BCH Ambassadors (formerly Auxiliary), and the

 president of the ambassadors serves as a member of the Foundation Board of Trustees.
-The Ambassadors sponsor various fundraising events throughout the year and dedicates the proceeds to important hospital initiatives.
+The Ambassadors sponsor various fundraising events throughout the year and dedicates the proceeds to important health care initiatives.

 These have included giving monies for the Mante, Mexico Medical Mission, Breast Cancer treatment,

-the Neonatal Intensive Care Unit, a Gamma Camera at Boulder Community Foothills Hospital, significant financial support to the Cancer Center and cancer patient support fund and the primary stroke center.
+the Neonatal Intensive Care Unit, a Gamma Camera, heart catheterization labs, as well as significant financial support to the Cancer Center and the primary stroke center.

 Ties with Community Hospital Association

 Every person who donates at least $10 to the BCH Foundation in a calendar year becomes a member of the Community Hospital Association (CHA), the organization that owns Boulder Community Health.
 All CHA members are invited to an annual meeting held each May.